Valis64/OrderTracker/README.md

 # OrderTracker

 A Tkinter-based GUI application for tracking YBS orders.
 The script logs into the YBS website, scrapes order information, stores it in a SQLite database, and allows exporting order data to CSV.
+The login routine parses the live login form and checks a protected page to verify successful authentication.

 ## Requirements